 Types of Exempt Income

-Any income earned by the taxpayer from agriculture activity is exempt from tax.
+- Any income earned by the taxpayer from agriculture activity is exempt from tax.
 However, the agriculture income must be included in the total income for the calculation of the applicable slab rate.
-Thus, it is indirectly taxed by taxing the non-agriculture income at higher tax slab rates.
+Thus, it is indirectly taxed by taking the non-agriculture income at higher tax slab rates.

-Any gift received by an individual from relatives is exempt from tax.
-Gift received on the marriage or by way of will is exempt.
-Monetary gift received from non-relative up to Rs.
-50,000 is also exempt from tax.
+- Any gift received by an individual from relatives is exempt from tax.
+A gift received on the marriage or by way of will is not taxable.
+Monetary gift received from non-relatives up to INR 50,000 is also exempt from tax.

-From FY 2018-19, LTCG up to INR 1,00,000 is exempt from tax.
+- From FY 2018-19, LTCG up to INR 1,00,000 is not liable to tax.
 Earlier, the long-term capital gain on the sale of stocks and equity mutual funds was exempt from tax under section 10(38).
-This section is not applicable to debt mutual funds.
+This section does not apply to debt mutual funds.

-Income from securities in the form of interest, premium, etc from government-issued bonds, certificates, deposits are tax-free.
+- Income from securities in the form of interest, premium, etc from government-issued bonds, certificates, and deposits is tax-free.
 For eg: Bonds issued by NHAI, IRFC, REC, etc.

-Gratuity received by a government employee is totally exempt from tax.
-Whereas in the case of employees of a private organisation, it is exempt subject to certain conditions.
+- Gratuity received by a government employee is exempt from tax.
+Whereas in the case of employees of a private organization, it is tax-free subject to certain conditions.

-Commuted pension received by the government employee is fully exempt.
+- Commuted pension received by the government employee is fully tax free.
 However, for other employees, it is exempt subject to certain conditions.

 Other Exempt Income

-Any Indian resident rendering service outside India and receiving any allowances or prerequisite outside the country are exempt from income tax u/s 10(7) of the Act.
-Due to this section, any perquisite and allowances received by government servant while working outside India are tax-free.
+- Any Indian resident rendering service outside India and receiving any allowances or perquisites outside the country are exempt from income tax u/s 10(7) of the Act.
+Due to this section, any perquisites and allowances received by government servants while working outside India are tax-free.

-Taxpayers can declare their exempt income while filing for income tax every financial year.
+Taxpayers can declare their exempt income while filing their income tax returns every year.
 The taxpayer should report exempt income under the section ‘Exempt Income’ in the tab ‘Computation of Income and Tax’ of ITR-1 & ITR-4.
-You can add a row, select the nature of income from the dropdown list, add description and amount.
+You can add a row, select the nature of income from the dropdown list, and add a description and amount.

-The taxpayer should report exempt income under Schedule EI i.e. Schedule Exempt Income of ITR-2 & ITR-3.
-The taxpayer should report the details under the specific row for Interest Income, Agriculture Income, Income not chargeable as per DTAA, other exempt income with a relevant option from the dropdown.
-The Exempt Income is separately reported and not added to the Gross Total Income.
+The taxpayer should report not taxable income under Schedule EI i.e. Schedule Exempt Income of ITR-2 & ITR-3.
+The taxpayer should report the details under the specific row for Interest Income, Agriculture Income, Income not chargeable as per DTAA, and other exempt income with a relevant option from the dropdown.
+This income is separately reported and not added to the Gross Total Income.

 Disclosure of Exempt Income for Salary and Non-Salary Allowances

-For salary account holders, you need to make a disclosure of exempt income under Schedule S – Details of Income from Salary’ while filing income tax as per ITR-2.
+For salary account holders, you need to disclose exempt income under Schedule S – Details of Income from Salary’ while filing income tax as per ITR-2.
 The various exemptions are:

 For self-employed or non-salary account holders, there are certain incomes categorized under exempt income.
-They include dividends, agricultural income, interest on funds, capital gains which have to be disclosed under Schedule EI while filing income tax as per ITR-1.
+They include agricultural income, interest on funds, and other income which have to be disclosed under Schedule EI while filing income tax returns.

 Earlier, the Dividend received from a Domestic Company was exempt from tax under Section 10(38).
-However, under Budget 2020, DDT was abolished thus making dividend a taxable income for a taxpayer.
-If dividend income exceeds INR 5,000, the company is liable to deduct TDS u/s 194 for dividend on equity shares and u/s 194K for dividend on equity mutual funds.
+However, under Budget 2020, DDT was abolished thus making dividends a taxable income for a taxpayer.
+If dividend income exceeds INR 5,000, the company is liable to deduct TDS u/s 194 for dividends on equity shares and u/s 194K for dividends on equity mutual funds.

 Yes.
-You have to mention all your incomes while filing Income Tax Return, be it taxable or exempt.
+You must mention all your income while filing an Income Tax Return, whether taxable or exempt.
 There is a separate tab to show exempt income in ITR.
 You need to mention the nature of exempt income and the amount of income received during the year.